 Cleopatras Mountain Farmhouse

-Cleopatra’s Mountain Farmhouse is famed throughout South Africa for its gourmet food and stunning mountain scenery.
+Cleopatra’s Mountain Farmhouse is famed for its gourmet food and stunning mountain scenery.
 It sits in the southern region of the Drakensberg Mountains and offers trout fishing, hiking and riding nearby.

 Fugitive’s Drift offers one of the best Anglo-Zulu Battlefields experience in South Africa.
-A wealth of memorabilia, excellent historians and superb hospitality make this a must-visit for anyone with an interest in history.
+A wealth of memorabilia, excellent historians and superb hospitality make this a must-visit for anyone with an interest in the history of the region.

 Hartford House Hotel

 Hartford House is a small boutique hotel set in the grounds of a race horse stud farm.
-The surrounding mountains, countryside and fields make this an idyllic place to unwind with the very highest standards of accommodation and cuisine.
+The surrounding mountains, countryside, lakes and fields make this an idyllic place to unwind with the very highest standards of accommodation and cuisine.